TDChodzhorova20/tonichodzhorova/README.md

 ## Talking about Personal Stuff:

-- 🚀 I’m currently learning HTML5&CSS3 and C++.
 - 👨🏻‍💻 I'm interested in programming.
+- 🚀 I'm currently learning HTML5&CSS3 and C++.
-- 📫 How to reach me: tdchodzhorova20@codingburgas.bg
+- 📫 How to reach me: TDChodzhorova20@codingburgas.bg

 <hr>